lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 .. _Control-System-Upgrade-Getting-Ready-Setting-Schedule-Incremental-Upgrade:

-Setting a Schedule for an incremental Upgrade
+Setting a Schedule for an Incremental Upgrade
 =============================================

 While below is an example, use your best judgment to set dates and make sure the major stakeholders are informed of the schedule by the CAP meeting.